ImageMagick depends on a number of external resources including configuration files, loadable modules, fonts, and environment variables.

 - Associate names with Windows font glyphs.

-Under Unix and Linux, ImageMagick searches for each of the configuration files listed above by looking in the locations given below, in order, and loads them if found:
+Under Linux and Linux, ImageMagick searches for each of the configuration files listed above by looking in the locations given below, in order, and loads them if found:

 $MAGICK_CONFIGURE_PATH $PREFIX/etc/ImageMagick-7 $PREFIX/share/ImageMagick-7 $XDG_CACHE_HOME/ImageMagick $HOME/.config/ImageMagick <client path>/etc/ImageMagick

-For the Unix or Linux pre-compiled uninstalled binary distributions, the configuration load order is:
+For the Linux or Linux pre-compiled uninstalled binary distributions, the configuration load order is:

 $MAGICK_CONFIGURE_PATH $MAGICK_HOME/etc/ImageMagick-7 $MAGICK_HOME/share/ImageMagick-7 $PREFIX/share/ImageMagick-7 $XDG_CACHE_HOME/ImageMagick $HOME/.config/ImageMagick/ <client path>/etc/ImageMagick <current directory>